-On May 6, 2010, the US stock market experienced one of the most dramatic events in its history: the Flash Crash.
-Within minutes, the Dow Jones suddenly plunged 1,000 points, wiping off a trillion dollars of the value of US companies.
+The 2010 Flash Crash wasn’t just a financial hiccup; it was a moment of chaos that sent ripples through the global economy, leaving traders and regulators scrambling for answers.
+Within minutes, the Dow Jones plunged 1,000 points, wiping a trillion dollars off the value of US companies.
 Luckily the markets soon recovered.
-Five years later, the enigmatic figure of Navinder Singh Sarao emerged as one of the individuals behind this incident.
+Five years later, Navinder Singh Sarao emerged as one of the unlikely individuals behind the incident.

 Navinder Sarao, a British trader operating from his parents’ suburban home in Hounslow, West London, was accused of contributing to the 2010 Flash Crash.
 In 2015, the US Department of Justice charged Sarao with commodities fraud, wire fraud, and market manipulation.
 After a long legal battle, Navinder was extradited to the United States in 2016 and pleaded guilty in 2017.

-Sarao’s story begins with an ordinary upbringing.
-The son of Indian immigrants, he excelled in mathematics and earned a degree in computer science from Brunel University.
+Sarao’s story reads like a movie script.
+The son of Indian immigrants, he had a knack for numbers from an early age and went on to earn a degree in computer science from Brunel University.
 He entered the world of high-frequency trading after a brief stint at a local accounting firm.

 His trading strategies were anything but ordinary, however.
 Utilizing custom-made algorithms, Sarao would place and cancel large orders to manipulate the market’s perceived liquidity.
 This practice, known as “spoofing,” created artificial price movements that allowed him to profit from the resulting market volatility.